 Research collaborations between IIASA and the United States of America (US) have been highly productive

-ever since the Institute was founded in 1972.
+ever since the institute was founded in 1972.
 The IIASA–US relationship is central to the Institute and consequently IIASA participates in more activities related to the US than any of its other member countries.
-This Info Sheet focuses on key aspects of this beneficial relationship since 2008.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313